anonyland/.github/profile/README.md

 * **infrastructure:** This repository contains configuration files and other stuff related to our servers and hosting.
 * **main:** This is where we keep issues about the entire organization, think of it like a meta repo [(you may need to go to our gitea to see any issues).](https://git.anonymousland.org/anonymousland/main)

-### Mirrors
+### 📁 Mirrors

-We keep our repositories on three mirrors (counting GitHub):
+We keep our repositories on three mirrors:

 * **Self hosted Gitea (main):** We do most contributing there, if you can't find issues or pull requests, [try to go there.](https://git.anonymousland.org/anonymousland)
 * [**GitHub**](https://github.com/anonyland)
 * [**Codeberg**](https://codeberg.org/anonymousland)

+## 🌎 Webpage

+Our webpage is https://anonymousland.org/ you can find additional information about our services on https://anonymousland.org/services

-## Contact
+## ☎️ Contact

-If you wish to contact us, our preferred method of contact is using the Matrix real time chat, click [here](https://matrix.to/#/#lounge:anonymousland.org) to join our main Lounge room.
+If you wish to contact us, our preferred method of contact is using the *Matrix* real time chat, click [here](https://matrix.to/#/#lounge:anonymousland.org) to join our main Lounge room.
 You may also contact us through our email at admin@anonymousland.org